VaishnaviChoudhari/risc-vmythworkshop/README.md

 ### RISCV GCC compile and Disassemble

+* Previously, we compiled using normal compiler, now we will compile using RISC V compiler
 *  Using 'cat' command view the contents of sum1ton.c file
 * In 'riscv64-unknown-elf-gcc -O1 -mabi=lp64 -march=rv64 -o sum1ton.o sum1ton.c', we compile the code in riscv compiler where
   * mabi stands for ABI which is lp64 (long pointer 64 bits)
   * march stands for architecture which is rv64 (riscv 64)